Skip to main content

 Two Parents: Give Your Child HOPE (Hospital Opportunity for Paternity Establishment)

-1. What does acknowledging paternity mean?
+1. What does acknowledge paternity mean?

 Acknowledging paternity means to establish a legal relationship between a biological father and his child when the biological father is not married to or in a civil union with the child's biological mother.
 One way to do this is to have the biological mother and biological father sign a Voluntary Acknowledgment of Paternity (VAP) and file it with the Illinois Department of Healthcare and Family Services (HFS).
 It is a simple way to establish paternity for the child.
 Establishing paternity creates certain legal rights and responsibilities for the child and the biological parents.